 Around $150 for the paint and supplies.
 Please note we also have paint and supplies leftover.
 It is safe to say that to have our kitchen professional painted would not just be a few hundred dollars.

 How much paint was needed to paint your kitchen cabinets?

 Since our cabinets were already primed and painted white, I did not have to prime them.
 We talk all about how to repaint painted cabinets here.
 For this cheap kitchen remodel (8 years later), I purchased a gallon of SW Rookwood Sash Green and SW Emerald Urethane Trim in the base color (Highly Reflective White).
-I have about a half of a gallon left of each paint and I also used the white paint to paint the backsplash.
+I have about half of a gallon left of each paint and I also used the white paint to paint the backsplash.

 Sherwin Williams says that a gallon of paint should cover around 100 sq. ft.
 And with my calculations above, this makes complete sense why I would have a little more than a ½ a gallon left of the paint.
 I have a little less green left because I also had to paint the outside of the island and I didn’t include that in my sq footage estimates.

 How much is a gallon of Sherwin Williams Emerald Urethane Enamel Trim?

-In our local store the list price is so $95.99.
+In our local store, the list price is so $95.99.
 Proclassic was our favorite paint (before we discovered Emerald) is 79.99.
 However, don’t let those prices fool you.
 I was able to get 30% off.
-So for the Emerald Urethane Enamel Trim I paid around $67 a gallon.
+For the Emerald Urethane Enamel Trim I paid around $67 a gallon.

 Pro Tip: When shopping for paint at Sherwin Williams I always make sure to buy the paint on sale.
 In the past, they have had even a 40% off sale in the summer.
 However, my store associate told me that this year this was probably not happening due to the supply shortages they have been experiencing.